Review Authors

 Planning and conducting the review

-The Cochrane Training website has extensive training resources for Cochrane authors, including interactive online training, a series of regulat webinars and information about face-to-face training events near you.
-There is also a section on Making Systematic Reviews Policy Relevant.
+The Cochrane Training website has extensive training resources for Cochrane authors, including interactive online training, a series of regular webinars and information about face-to-face training events near you.
 All resources are free for Cochrane authors, including the Cochrane Interactive Learning online course.
 Contact your local Cochrane Centre for more information about local training.

-- Cochrane Handbook for Systematic Reviews of Interventions.
-A new edition was release in 2019.
+Cochrane Handbook for Systematic Reviews of Interventions.
+A new edition was released in 2019.
 New chapters of particular interest to public health reviews include:

 - Software.
 Cochrane review are completed and submitted for editorial review using RevMan Web.
 Other useful software tools that are free for Cochrane authors include: